-Specifically in relation to the acquisition or disposal of shares in a company, where there are multiple sellers, must everyone agree to sell for the buyer to acquire all shares?
+4 Specifically in relation to the acquisition or disposal of shares in a company, where there are multiple sellers, must everyone agree to sell for the buyer to acquire all shares?
 If not, how can minority sellers that refuse to sell be squeezed out or dragged along by a buyer?

-In the case of multiple sellers, in the absence of specific contractual arrangements between the sellers (eg, drag-along rights agreed in the articles of association or under a shareholders' agreement), each seller must individually agree to sell his or her shares and assets.
+In the case of multiple sellers, absent specific contractual arrangements between the sellers, for example, drag-along rights agreed in the articles of association or under a shareholders' agreement, each seller must individually agree to sell his shares and assets.
 Statutory law does not provide for a right of the majority shareholder to drag the minority shareholders.